zzossig/hugo-theme-zzo/README.md

 assets/js/custom.js
 ```

-### custom skin(sub theme)

-1. Make a skin.toml file in data folder. (data/skin.toml)

-2. Set custom_theme_primary_color variable.
-The range of value that can be set is from "0" to "359".

-3. Restart hugo.

-5. Once you change the skin.toml file, restart hugo.

 ### custom syntax highlighting

 1. Make a skin.toml file at root/data folder.
 Set the theme_dark_chroma, theme_light_chroma, ... params value as you want.
 Refer this [link](https://xyproto.github.io/splash/docs/all.html).
 If theme_[xxxx]_chroma value include - or _ like special character, just delete it.